netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>querierUrl</b></td>
         <td>string</td>
         <td>
           `querierURL` specifies the address of the Loki querier service, in case it is different from the Loki ingester URL.
-If empty, the URL value will be used (assuming that the Loki ingester and querier are in the same server).
+If empty, the URL value is used (assuming that the Loki ingester and querier are in the same server).
 When using the Loki Operator, do not set it, since ingestion and queries use the Loki gateway.<br/>
         </td>
         <td>false</td>
       </tr><tr>